 If a diagnosis of IPF cannot be confirmed by other tests, a lung biopsy or a video-assisted thoracoscopy may be necessary.
 A lung biopsy involves removing samples of lung tissue from several places within the lungs.
 A lung biopsy can rule out specific conditions and confirm a diagnosis of IPF.
 Video-assisted thoracoscopy involves inserting a narrow tube called an endoscope affixed with a tiny camera through a very small cut (incision) in the chest wall.
 This allows physicians to examine the lungs or other structures within the chest cavity.

-There are no medications or treatments approved by the Food and Drug Administration (FDA) for the treatment of individuals with IPF.
-However, various therapies are under investigation and there are various treatment options aimed at treating the symptoms of IPF, slowing the progression of the disease, and helping affected individuals remain active and healthy and to maintain their quality of life.
+Various other treatment options are aimed at treating the symptoms of IPF, slowing the progression of the disease, and helping affected individuals remain active and healthy and to maintain their quality of life.

 Specific therapeutic procedures and interventions may vary, depending upon numerous factors, such as disease progression; the presence of additional, unrelated illnesses (co-morbidities); the presence or absence of certain symptoms; an individual’s age and general health; and/or other elements.
 Decisions concerning the use of particular drug regimens and/or other treatments should be made by physicians and other members of the health care team in careful consultation with the patient based upon the specifics of his or her case; a thorough discussion of the potential benefits and risks, including possible side effects and long-term effects; patient preference; and other appropriate factors.